What are Musculoskeletal Disorders?

 - Vacuum Lifters

-All of these machines can help prevent you from gaining a Work-Related Musculoskeletal Disorder by reducing the amount of weight you lift and stress you place onto your body.
+All of these machines can help prevent you from gaining a Work-Related Musculoskeletal Disorder by reducing the amount of weight you lift and stress you place on your body.

 Do you have a Musculoskeletal Disorder?
 Do you know someone who has one?
 Or do you have any additional advice you want to add?